Gapu Ŋupan

 Itinerary

-The premiere of Gapu Ngupan is planned for 2024 with showings in both Australia and Taiwan.
+The premiere of Gapu Ŋupan was at AsiaTopa in February 2025 with showings in both Australia and Taiwan.

 Creative development took place from June to September 2021, both on Country in Arnhem Land and in Taiwan, with the artists collaborating remotely.

-Click the resources tab on this page to view 2 beautiful videos created on country.
+Click the resources tab on this page to view the trailer for the Asia Topa Premiere, performed in Naarm, and 2 beautiful videos created on country.

 Part 1.
-North East Arnhem Land, was shot at Yirrkala and Galaru, Yolngu Country
+North East Arnhem Land, was shot at Yirrkala and Galaru, Yolŋu Country

 Part 2.
 Taiwan, was shot at Hualien, Paiwan Country